arianne/stendhal/README.txt

 (Please use ; instead of : on Microsoft Windows).

-It will create server.ini file that will work correctly with Marauroa 2.0 and above
+It will create server.ini file that will work correctly with Marauroa 3.0 and above

-If you have run previously a Stendhal server, you will need to dump your database as it is incompatible with it.
-The fastest way would be:

-   drop database stendhal;
-   create database stendhal;

 For more details please see http://arianne.sourceforge.net/wiki/index.php?title=Host_a_Stendhal_Server

 How to compile Stendhal
 -----------------------